ParkerBeck/Game-CSCI3308/README.md

 Requirements:

 	User Requirements:
-		As a user I want to progress through levels so I can complete the game. wall jumps
+		As a user I want to progress through levels so I can complete the game.
+(1) As a user I want moving platforms so that jump timing provides an added challenge.
+(5) As a user I want enemies to kill so that I can get satisfaction from defeating an enemy.
+(3) As a user I want a high level of challenge so that completing a level provides a sense of accomplishment.
+(8) Functional Requirements:
-		moving platforms // moving environments
-		enemies // hazards
-		deadly things
-		challenges
-	Functional Requirements:
-		As a user I want the game to run without any bugs.
+		As a user I want the game to run without any major bugs so I don't have to worry about mid-game crashes (3) Non-Functional Requirements:
-		Able to play it.
-	Non-Functional Requirements:
-		Runs smothely High fps
+		As a user I want a game that runs smoothly at high FPS so I don't die due to latency issues.
+(5)

 Methodology: